wenchonghekk/academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
 role: Ph.D.
-Candidate of Computer Science
+Candidate in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: